RazeLighter777/site/blog/content/post/landlock.md

 +++
 date = '2025-11-29T15:30:30-05:00'
 draft = false
-title = 'Landlock-ing linux'
+title = 'Landlock-ing Linux'
 type = 'post'
-description = 'Why you should consider using landlock'
+description = 'What landlock can add to the state of Linux security'
 +++
 ### Landlock: What Is It?